guindo/monkeygorilla1App/README.md

-# This App will help to recognize between monkey, gorilla, skoala or Sloth
+# This App can recognize  monkey, gorilla, skoala or Sloth

+It is made of Fastai using resnet18
 #repository
 https://mybinder.org/v2/gh/guindo/monkeygorilla1App/HEAD